Anti-Patterns to Avoid

 - Reason: Descriptive names improve readability, making it easier for you and others to understand and maintain the app's structure.

-2. Exceeding Component Limitsβ
+Exceeding Component Limits

 - Anti-Pattern: Having more than 2,500 components in a single app.